 The Protecting Americans from Tax Hikes (PATH) Act provides real estate agents and brokers some additional relief when it comes to business-related purchases by making changes to the IRS Section 179 deduction.
 Enacted in 2015, the PATH Act allows you to immediately deduct all or a greater portion of your purchase, which means bigger savings at tax time.

-For example, you can expense, or write off, up to $25,000 of the price of a new car for the tax year in which you bought it.
+For example, in tax year 2022 you can expense, or write off, up to $27,000 of the price of a new car for the tax year in which you bought it.
 There are certain limits to the type of vehicle that qualifies for this tax break, however, as well as limits to the amount of the allowable deduction.